tef/crow/ROUNDABOUT.md

 This allows a roundabout to offer something a little bit like locking, in several different flavours:

-- Like a single, big lock, `r.ExWriteAll(...)`
+- Like a single, big lock, `r.LockRing(...)`
 	- The mutator threads spin until all predecessors are complete
 	- Succesor threads spin when encountering a big lock in the log
     - Unlike a normal lock, threads establish priority in who gets to go next

-- Like a reader, writer lock, `r.ReadAll(...)`
+- Like a reader, writer lock, `r.ShareRing(...)`
-    - If a SpinRead encounters another SpinRead, it continues on
+    - If a ShareRing encounters another ShareRing/ShareLane, it continues on
-	- Only writers force mutual exclusion
+	- Only Locks force mutual exclusion of Share, Order's are unaffected

-- Like a fine grained lock, `r.ExWriteLane(lane, ...)`
+- Like a fine grained lock, `r.LockLane(lane, ...)`
 	- Each thread inserts a 32bit lane, and spins if there's a matching lane
     - If they encounter a big lock, they wait for it too
-    - There's also `r.ReadLane(lane, ...)` which only conflict with writes of the same key
+    - There's also `r.ShareLane(lane, ...)` which only conflict with writes of the same key

 - Like Read-Copy-Update, `r.Fence()`, `r.Phase()`
     - A fence can be used to notify all future writers an operation is in progress, via a uint16 of flags